![]() |

 the individual cables are installed much closer together than the overhead conductors

-for underground cable than overhead line.
+for underground cable than the overhead line.

 underground electric line is very much costly!